Xenopsd

 VM and PVS server are unaware of the Proxy; xapi configures OVS to redirect traffic between PVS and VM to pass through the proxy.

 OVS uses rules that match packets.
 Rules are organised in sets called tables.
-A rule can be used to match a packet and to inject it into another rule set/table table such that a packet can be matched again.
+A rule can be used to match a packet and to inject it into another rule set/table such that a packet can be matched again.

 Furthermore, a rule can set registers associated with a packet which that can be matched in subsequent rules.
 In that way, a packet can be tagged such that it will only match specific rules downstream that match the tag.